sadleb/braven-platform2/README.md

 so that you can inspect the variables or run code.
 E.g. Type `instance_variables` or `local_variables` to see a list.
 Or, for example you can inspect one such as the `@current_user` by writing `instance_variable_get(:@current_user)`

+We also have the pry and rescue gems so that you can break and debug code.
+Here is an example for how to debug a spec that is throwing an exception.
+    bundle exec rescue rspec spec/a_failing_spec.rb --format documentation

 **TODO:** talk about pry and other dev and troubleshooting techniques.

 ### Accessibility testing